-Each of the courses offered through our certificate program is designed to reflect the best practices in the field of arts in medicine.
-As national leaders in research and real-world involvement, the UF Center for Arts in Medicine and its faculty strive to provide a relevant, updated, comprehensive curriculum that supports students as they develop their skills.
+Each of the courses offered through our certificate program is designed to reflect the best practices in the field of arts in health.
+As national leaders in research and practice, the UF Center for Arts in Medicine and its faculty strive to provide a relevant, updated, comprehensive curriculum that supports students as they develop their skills.

 The requirements for the Graduate Certificate in Arts in Medicine requires 12 credit hours of coursework to complete.
 Students will also have the opportunity to participate in a practicum course (as in the full master’s program).
 See the practicum course descriptions listed in the master program curriculum.

 Note: All courses are 8 weeks except for the Arts in Medicine Graduate Practicum which is 16 weeks.